 If you wonder who will be reading your eBook, the first step is to collect some basic information.
 This will be the keystone to building a strong relationship with newcomers.
 Add a form to fill in when they express interest in obtaining your free eBook.

 Generating new business is one of the biggest obstacles marketers must overcome. eBooks can be a friendly introduction and measure of goodwill that builds credibility and brings in leads.
-We’ve produced eBooks for a long list of clients.
-If you you want to join the A List, join ours first.
+We’ve produced eBooks a lot of our clients.
+As a matter of fact, they’re a “best seller” on our list of content marketing services!
+Call us today and let us help increase leads for your company.